10 Foods Made to Pair with Cabernet Sauvignon

 If you’re seeking dishes to pair with your favorite King Cab, these 10 tasty ideas are easy enough to make, and they match the full range of this rich red.

-Recipe courtesy Jason Knibb, chef, Nine-Ten Restaurant and Bar, San Diego
+Recipe courtesy Jason Knibb, executive chef, Nine-Ten Restaurant and Bar, San Diego

 3½–4 pounds boneless beef short ribs